DKISTDC/dkist/docs/tutorial/exercises/exercises-1.md

 Open the VBI sample dataset again.
 Choose two adjacent tiles and calculate the overlap between them in arcseconds.

+HINTS:
+- You will only need the first from of each tile.
+- You may find the `SkyCoord.separation()` method helpful

 ```{code-cell} ipython3
 ---
 editable: true